The evaluation of teaching has two distinct purposes: Formative and Summative

 Formative evaluation is that which gathers information for the use of the instructor in improving his or her own teaching.
 The SGID process is an example of formative assessment.
 Summative evaluation gathers information to be used by colleagues and administrators for the purpose of making decisions about retention, tenure, promotion, and merit salary increases.
 The SELFI is an example of summative assessment.

 Although the following applies only to summative evaluation of teaching, the information collected in the course of the evaluation process may also be used for formative evaluation when appropriate.
-It is important to note, however, that information gathered solely for purposes of formative evaluation is intended only for the use of the faculty member, and should be used in summative reviews only with his/ her permission.
+It is important to note, however, that information gathered solely for purposes of formative evaluation is intended only for the use of the faculty member, and should be used in summative reviews only with their permission.

 The teaching performance of all instructors, regardless of their academic rank or tenure status, is subject to evaluation annually.

 - All faculty, regardless of status (probationary, tenured, and non-tenure track), must be evaluated as part of the annual review process, as well as for decisions regarding tenure and promotion.
 In each case, the faculty member being evaluated is expected to provide evidence of effective teaching in the form of at least three sources of data, one of which must be students.

 - Graduate teaching assistants must be evaluated annually as well, in a manner appropriate to their teaching assignment.

 The evaluation process should reflect the full range of teaching activities, including classroom teaching, mentoring, course and curriculum development, laboratory, clinical, or studio supervision, direction of independent research projects, scholarly/grant activity related to teaching, learning assessment activity, advising, etc.